 These crispy, fluffy almond flour pumpkin waffles are exactly what I’m talking about.
 They’re all the good things about waffles–delicately crisp on the outside, fluffy on the inside, and loaded with flavor.

 Here’s why I think you’ll love these delicious gluten-free pumpkin waffles as much as we do…

 What Makes These Gluten Free, Paleo Pumpkin Waffles Amazing:

-They’re pretty darn nutrient dense.
+- They’re pretty darn nutrient dense.
 Almond flour has healthy fats, protein, vitamins and minerals that white flours or all-purpose gluten free flours tend not to have.
-This means our almond flour pumpkin waffles are more filling, which makes them a great option to keep you going all morning long.
+This means our almond flour pumpkin waffles are more filling, which makes them a great recipe to keep you going all morning long.
 They’re also gluten free, dairy free, and naturally sweetened!

 Let’s Talk Toppings!
 Here Are Our Favorite Toppings For Almond Flour Pumpkin Waffles: